Visitors braving the smelly aroma in a corpse flower in 2023. Photo: Alexandra Drewniak

 Follow our social media channels for the latest news:

-Entry to Adelaide Botanic Garden is free, and it is free to see the Corpse Flower.
+Entry to Adelaide Botanic Garden is free, and it was free to see the Corpse Flower.

 To help support the care of this remarkable plant and the ongoing conservation work of the Botanic Gardens and State Herbarium, we invite visitors to make a voluntary donation upon entry.